-Our CPR/AED and First Aid combo course includes Adult, Child and Infant CPR and First Aid training.
-The combo certification is valid for 2 years and includes a free mailed in wallet card.
+Our CPR/AED and First Aid course includes Adult, Child and Infant CPR and First Aid training.
+The CPR and First Aid certification is valid for 2 years and includes a free mailed in wallet card.
+The course content is easy, user-friendly and of high quality.

 The relationship between the brain and its central nervous system is very interrelated with the functioning of each and every other part of the body.
 The nervous system controls: the five senses (sight, smell, taste, hearing, touch), the ability to think and reason, voluntary and involuntary functions, and regulates blood flow and blood pressure.